mattly/lyonheart-us-metalsmith-archive/contents/articles/regretting-the-golden-handcuffs/index.markdown

 Some smooth-talking, the last concession on the contract -- side projects, and a just-enough-to-matter bump in salary managed to short-circuit my certainty about walking away.
 I figured: it was three or four months to the integration payout.
 I'd get a respectable bit on my résumé.
 I'd help the rest of my team navigate scope creep on the integration goals.
 It was probably easier money than going out and finding new work when I was wasn't motivated.

-I try to live my life so that I don't have regrets.
+<span class="newthought">I try to live my life so that</span> I don't have regrets.
 To say that I made a mistake and learned something from it.
 To say I made the best decision I could have at the time given my knowledge and feelings.
 I can't do that with this story.
 I knew in my head I shouldn't have signed on, I felt it so deeply in my gut that it triggered a physical reaction, and yet I went ahead and did regardless.

 There's a bit of talk about burnout in the tech industry, but not as much as there should be.
 I've lost track of the number of friends and acquaintances who've taken a few months off after leaving a particularly intense job, simply to clear their heads.
 [Burnout is a poorly understood sickness that resembles clinical depression][wp-burnout], occupational stress feeds it, and the pressures of integration for acquisition is a feast.